RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

     php -v

-## Configuring Nginx Web Server To Serve As A Virtual Host
+#### Step 5: Configuring Nginx Web Server To Serve As A Virtual Host
 Create a directory for our codes to be hosted at the location "/var/www/html/darey.io", "darey.io" can be named any name.
 The directory will contain the php codes which nginx will serve.
 The codes are not limited to php codes but also html, css, javascript e.t.c. .
 Nginx web server is smart enough to know this location and serve it with the help of its configuration file.

     sudo mkdir /var/www/html/darey.io